F-Secure Privacy Statement

 - Regulatory.
 To prevent fraudulent activities, remove or stop sharing of illegal or infringing material, and comply with legal or regulatory requirements.

-We need to automatically collect and process relevant personal data for our services to work, to enhance them, and to provide them to you.
+We need to automatically collect and process relevant data for our services to work, to enhance them, and to provide them to you.
 Due to the nature of our services, it is impossible to completely avoid data collection without preventing the services from functioning.
 As such processing is inseparable from the services we provide to you, this gives us a valid need to process your data and legal authorization to do so.
 However, we seek to give you as much control as possible.
-For example, we may ask you for your separate consent for some data collected or provide a possibility to opt out from non-critical data collection.
+For example, we may provide the possibility to opt out from non-critical data collection.

 We do much ourselves, but also have partners to help us provide our services.
 This also means that we need to exchange data with our partners.
 When doing so, we take great care in sharing only the necessary personal data.